Tokololo/json-ptr-store/README.md

 This behavior is influenced by the strictness that is set.
 If strictness is `none` the new value will emit even if the change that was made results in the same value.
 If strictness is set as
 `isEqualRemoveUndefinedSorted` then it will do a deep comparison and only emit if the value is deep unequal.
-The strictness flag can be set on the store as a whole, or an individual Get() can override it.
+The strictness flag can be set on the store as a whole, or an individual `get()` can override it.

-You can manually unsubscribe from the observable returned by get() though on store.destroy() all subscriptions will be released.
+You can manually unsubscribe from the observable returned by `get()` though on `destroy()` all subscriptions will be released.
 ## Slicing values
 ### slice<T  =  any>(ptr:  string, clone?:  boolean, defaultValue?:  T):  T  |  undefined
 The store values can also be sliced which returns the value directly, ie: